catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

 wish to route via the VPN to access the local subnet.

 .. note::
- If you are connecting to a remote peer that is not a Catalyst Cloud router, you may need to modify some of the parameters used in the following steps.
+ If you are connecting to a remote peer that is not a Sky TV router, you may need to modify some of the parameters used in the following steps.

 By now you should have the required values so you can proceed to create a VPN.